Load Balancing Using Sparse Communication: The Communication-Approximation Link

 Finally, we turn to discuss ET-$x$ with MSR.
 The communication requirement in this case is the most difficult to characterize.
 In the unconstrained case of MSR, it could be that messages are sent because of emulated departures.
 In fact, Example \ref{ex1} shows that there is no deterministic limit on the number of messages that are sent per departure.
 Specifically, a job with a large service time requirement can trigger many messages due to emulated departures.
 But, as our analysis and simulations will show, this is very rarely the case.

-We begin with proving a rough upper bound on the long time average communication rate of ET-$x$ with MSR, and defer the more refined analysis, showing a quadratic decrease of the communication rate as $x$ increases, to the next section.
+We begin with proving a rough upper bound on the long-run average communication rate of ET-$x$ with MSR, and defer the more refined analysis, showing a quadratic decrease of the communication rate as $x$ increases, to the next section.

 \begin{proposition} Under ET-$x$ with MSR, we have:

 If, in addition, Assumptions \ref{ass2}, respectively , \ref{ass1}, hold, then:

 \end{proposition}